kayanhales/shenomads-beautyapp-javascript/README.md

-# shenomads-beautyapp-javascript
+# SheNomads - BeautyApp

-This repo was created as a SheNomads mentorship project
+This repo was created as a SheNomads mentorship project.
+The beauty app prompts a user to select skin care, nail art or makeup.

+# Usage

 In the jasmine folder you will find
 - src folder